pifopi/pokemonautomation.github.io/docs/FAQ.md

 No!
 This project is intended for retail (unmodified) Switches.
 You do not need a hacked Switch.

-However, if you do have a hacked Switch, you can skip the microcontroller since we support sys-botbase as a controller setup.
+However, if you do have a hacked Switch, you can skip the microcontroller since we support sys-botbase as a game controller.

 Otherwise, having a hacked Switch will not provide any additional functionality.
-We do not support accessing game or system memory or anything that cannot be done with a manual controller.
+We do not support accessing game or system memory or anything that cannot be done legitimately.

 In short, we are not a hacking group and we prefer to keep our distance from the hacking community.